GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-6.md

 ### Maybe the start of an asteroid belt level

 That'd be cool.
 Like where the main source of gravity is wayyyy off screen, and asteroids are floating around the player's ship.
-Gravity essentially becomes a 1-directional force at that point.
+Gravity essentially becomes a 1-directional force at that point, but that slowly changes direction as the map orbits the distant off-screen star.

+This might be a great doorway to do some procedural generation or something.

 ## Neat visualizations